dulibrarytech/digitaldu-frontend/README.md

 ### Background

-The frontend of the University of Denver's Digital Collections repository, https://specialcollections.du.edu.
+The discovery layer application for the University of Denver's digital collections repository (https://digitalcollections.du.edu)

 ### Contributing